chemistrykit/selenium-prep/README.txt

 == DESCRIPTION:

-selenium-prep sets up your machine for local Selenium execution for multiple browsers.
-It downloads (in parallel) the latest browser drivers and standalone server to a specified location and adds that location to your system PATH.
+selenium-prep helps set up your machine for local Selenium execution for multiple browsers.
+It downloads (in parallel) the latest browser drivers and standalone server to a specified location.
+It will then check your system PATH to see if the directory is in it.
+If not, it will provide you with information on how to configure it for your operating system.

 == INSTALLATION: